-COSENTYX is a different kind of medication to treat ankylosing spondylitis.
+COSENTYX is the first medicine of its kind for ankylosing spondylitis.
 It's the only FDA-approved medication for AS that specifically targets IL-17A.

 After your healthcare provider has shown you the proper way to inject, you can watch a supplemental demonstration video for additional step-by-step training.